samroberton/bureaucracy/doc/Tutorial.md

 Transition functions are called automatically by the state machine: the caller doesn't know anything about them.
 (The caller just says "hey, event `::submit` is happening, guys and girls — take care of that, would you?")
-The state machine calls them with at least two arguments: the `db` value, and a `dispatch` function which they can use as a callback if they need to (most won't).
+The state machine calls them with four arguments:
+ * the `db` value,
+ * a `dispatcher` function which they can use to produce a callback handler if they need to (most won't),
-Additionally, they'll be given any other arguments you supply as the `event-args` (final) parameter when you call the `event` method — as we do above with the `::update` event.
+ * the (optional) argument that was supplied to the `dispatcher` function which produced the callback which caused the transition — above we see `:username` and `:password` arguments to the `event` calls because we're mimicking `on-change` handlers produced via `(dispatcher ::update :username)` and `(dispatcher ::update :password)`, plus a `nil` argument to the final `event` call because the AJAX callback handler we're mimicking would be produced with just `(dispatcher ::submit)`,
+ * the argument that was given to the callback handler — above, the value of the username / password, and the body of the AJAX response.

 If you squint real hard, you might also be able to identify in the above the distinction between the `app-db` part of the `db` value and the `state-db`: the